itsnik836/itsnik836.github.io/README.md

 # Hi, I'm Nikhil Anil! 👋
 <img src="assests.img/nikpic.jpg" alt="Nikhil Anil" width="150" style="border-radius: 50%;"><br>
-## Engineer & Data Science Student
+## Mechanical Engineer & Data Science Student

-I am an enthusiastic learner looking to apply my energy and skills to the growth of an organization.
-My goal is to gain the necessary experience and work in an environment that provides ample opportunities to learn and apply my knowledge.
+Data-driven and analytical thinker with a background in Mechanical Engineering and a passion for uncovering insights through data.
+Skilled in tools like Python, SQL, and Excel, and eager to apply these in real-world analytics projects.
+Seeking internships or entry-level roles in data analytics to contribute to impactful, insight-driven decision-making.

 📧 **Email**: itsnik836@gmail.com
-📍 **Location**: Potsdam, Germany
+📍 **Location**: currently in Dresden, Germany but willing to relocate for opportunities.

 ---